-Revenue forecasts have been based on the overall level of demand for EPA functions and services being driven by factors other than the level of the cost-recovery charges, such as regulatory settings and economic conditions.
-They do not consider any changes in behaviours or incentives of applicants and duty holders in response to the proposed changes.
-As changes in behaviours or incentives could impact the efficiency or effectiveness of the EPA's delivery of its functions and services, we used the consultation process to explore whether the proposals would change how applicants and duty holders apply for marine consents or otherwise engage with the EPA,
+At this stage, we do not have information on how the proposed changes will impact the behaviour or incentives of applicants and duty holders.
+Our current view is that the overall level of demand for EPA functions and services is driven by factors other than the level of the cost-recovery charges, such as regulatory settings and economic conditions.
+However, the proposed changes could introduce behaviour changes or incentives which may in turn impact the efficiency and effectiveness of the EPA's delivery of its functions and services (either positively or negatively).
+The public discussion document includes a question for submitters about whether the proposals in this CRIS will change how applicants and duty holders approach applying for marine consents or otherwise engaging with the EPA.
+The responses to this will inform further analysis after consultation has taken place.